Joan Hammond: Death

-She died in 1996 in Bowral, New South Wales, aged 84, and was buried in the Bowral General Cemetery.
+She died in 1996 in Bowral, New South Wales, aged 84, and was buried in the Bowral Cemetery.
 Her long-time partner, Lolita Marriott, had pre-deceased her in 1993.

 Cheryl Barker, Joan Carden and John Bolton-Wood sang at Hammond's memorial concert at the Melbourne Concert Hall, broadcast on ABC Classic FM.

-Honours
+Awards and honours

-In the Queen's Birthday Honours of 1953, she was appointed an Officer of the Order of the British Empire (OBE) for her singing.
+In the Queen's birthday honours of 1953, she was appointed an Officer of the Order of the British Empire (OBE) for her singing.

-In the Queen's Birthday Honours of 1963 she was promoted to Commander (CBE).
-In the Queen's Birthday Honours of 1974 she was promoted within the order to Dame Commander (DBE) for distinguished services to music.
+In the Queen's Birthday Honours of 1963 she was promoted to Commander of the Order of the British Empire (CBE).
 She received the Sir Charles Santley memorial gift from the Worshipful Company of Musicians, London, in 1970.

-In the New Year's Day Honours of 1972 she was made a Commander of the Order of St Michael and St George (CMG) for services to young opera singers.
+In the Queen's New Year's Day Honours of 1972, she was made a Commander of the Order of St Michael and St George (CMG) for services to young opera singers.
+Two years later, in the Queen's Birthday Honours of 1974, she was promoted to Dame Commander (DBE) of the Order of the British Empire for distinguished services to music.

 Legacy

 In 1986, the Victoria State Opera created the Dame Joan Hammond Award with Moffatt Oxenbould as its inaugural recipient.

 In 1989, the Hammond residence at Deakin University was opened by her and named in her honour.
+A wing of a Pymble Ladies’ College boarding house is also named for her.